-Management has omitted [describe the missing required supplementary information] that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
+Management has omitted management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
 Such missing information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the financial statements is not affected by this missing information.